vasugupta321/ArrayList/README.md

 # ArrayList
-Two versions of implementing ArrayList in Java as well as a Java program implementing LinkedList
+Two versions of implementing lists in Java.
+One is using an ArrayList and the other using a LinkedList